 In most cases, you will need one or more of the following:

-Individual countries set their own rules, and each country has rules that may be different when travelling to or from any given country.
+Individual countries set their own rules, and each country has rules that may be different when traveling to or from any given country.
 These rules can be changed with very little notice, and the airlines themselves also have slightly differing rules.
 So the best thing to do is to first check here for the country-specific rules:

 And then you should check and double check with the airline with which you will travel.

 This is extremely important because airlines can have slightly differing rules so it's crucial to know what you need to have with you.

 To enter Italy, you have to fill out a Digital Passenger Locator Form, which you should do in advance to avoid delays when you arrive.